The Lesher Center for the Arts, home of the Diablo Regional Arts Association. Photo courtesy of Ben Krantz.

 - Human and financial capital.
 Arts organizations struggle to attract, train, and retain staff.
 This funding area addresses organizational capacity issues across the field through projects like the Next Generation Arts Leadership Initiative and other professional development opportunities.
 In addition to human capital, organizations need financial capital to succeed.
 The Program’s strategy in this area is to support grantees’ overall financial health, primarily through its preference for providing multiyear general operating support whenever possible.

-The Program is not accepting unsolicited Letters of Inquiry for its Infrastructure grantmaking at this time.
+The Program does not accept unsolicited Letters of Inquiry for its Infrastructure grantmaking at this time.
 We encourage Bay Area performing arts grantseekers to explore funding opportunities with our Regranting Partners that provide support for arts organizations and individual artists.